mineot/tartarus/README.md

 # 🧠 Tartarus

-**Tartarus** is a powerful command-line tool written in TypeScript for organizing, documenting, executing, exporting, and importing named command sets.
-All commands are stored locally using [PouchDB](https://pouchdb.com/), and can be grouped and extended with multiple instructions.
+**Tartarus** is a CLI tool to manage and run named sets of terminal commands, supporting documentation, manuals, exports, and sequences of instructions.

 ---